 LINDA MOORE was the recipient of the Theatre Nova Scotia Legacy award in 2005.
 That same year she also received the HRM Mayor’s Award for Achievement in Theatre.

 Linda Moore’s theatre directing career began at the Halifax Independent Theatre in 1980 when she directed Samuel Beckett’s Happy Days, followed by a professional production of Sam Shepard’s Buried Child with Halifax’s Actor’s Tryworks and a production in the Belfry Theatre’s 1983 season in Victoria, BC.
 In 1984, she was appointed for two seasons as Artistic Associate at The Manitoba Theatre Centre in Winnipeg, where under the leadership of Artistic Director James Roy and General Manager Zaz Bajon, she gained valuable experience in both directing for a major regional company and in the administrative aspects of running a theatre.
 In the summer of ’85 she worked as Assistant Director at the Stratford Festival with a true mentor, British director Ronald Eyre.
-In the late 80’s she began directing at regional theatres throughout Canada such as The Centaur, the Citadel, The Grand, the Blyth Festival and also directed for three consecutive winters at the National Theatre School of Canada.
+In the late 80’s she began directing at regional theatres throughout Canada such as The Centaur, the Citadel, The Grand, and the Blyth Festival and also directed for three consecutive winters at the National Theatre School of Canada.

-In 1990, she became the Artistic Director of Neptune Theatre in Halifax, a position she held until the spring 2000, and during which time she became deeply committed to the renovation and expansion of Neptune including improvements for actors, technicians, and audience amenities, the inclusion of teaching studios for the theatre school, and most importantly the addition of the Neptune Studio Theatre.
+In 1990, she became the Artistic Director of Neptune Theatre in Halifax, a position she held until the spring of 2000, during which time she became deeply committed to the renovation and expansion of Neptune including improvements for actors, technicians, and audience amenities, the inclusion of teaching studios for the theatre school, and most importantly the addition of the Neptune Studio Theatre.
 Since leaving Neptune in 2000, Ms. Moore has been directing throughout Canada at theatres including the Arts Club, GCTC, Alberta Theatre Projects, the Shaw Festival, and the National Arts Centre.
 In Nova Scotia she has directed for Eastern Front, ATF, Ship’s Co., Mulgrave Rd., Vocalypse Prod., Valley Summer Theatre, Kazan Co-op, Theatre Baddeck and Festival Antigonish.

 She has also worked on play development projects with organizations including Banff Playwrights Colony, Saskatchewan Festival of Spring Plays, Native Earth, the PARC Playwrights Colony, Playwrights Workshop Montreal, & ATP’s playRites.